Chapter 11 Bankruptcy and Tax Reform: Implications for Reorganized Debtors and 363 Asset Purchasers

 Expensing Newly Acquired Assets, Deducting Interest Expense, Utilizing NOL Carryforwards, and More

-This program is postponed.
-New date TBD.
+This program is cancelled

 A live 90-minute CLE/CPE webinar with interactive Q&A